jbequ5/SAGE-Enigma-Subnet/README.md

 This rich, evolving context enables `re_adapt` to generate **targeted, high-signal adaptations** instead of generic retries.
 Each iteration becomes noticeably smarter — suggesting precise fixes (e.g., “emphasize algebraic closures and symbolic invariants on this subtask” or “escalate ModelHunter for stronger symbolic reasoning models”), avoiding low-fidelity paths, and leveraging proven patterns from earlier loops in the same run.

-**The more evolved the prompts, the more effective each inner-loop iteration becomes.**
+**The more evolved the prompts are, the more effective each inner-loop iteration becomes.**

 **Outer Loop (across multiple runs)**
 High-scoring runs trigger automatic Grail extraction — symbolic invariants, best ToolHunter models, verifier snippets, and module-effectiveness reflections are saved to persistent `memdir/grail`.
 Miner-saved enhancements are also preserved.